NES-era 8-bit

 Generate the idle pose on GPT Image 2, 1:1 aspect, with your era spec. @-reference that image for consistency on later poses.

-Referencing the idle-pose image, generate walk, run, attack, hurt, jump, idle-alt.
-Reuse the era spec verbatim; vary only the pose description.
+@-reference the idle pose, then generate walk, run, attack, and jump poses.
+Reuse the era spec verbatim; vary only the pose.

 One locked palette across an asset sheet — 8-bit, 16-bit, and modern, with hard pixel edges.